When Ice on the River is Shot with Blue…

 using lung, wing, heel, fire and fist.

-Sort your seeds while the earth is thawing;
+Sort your seeds while the earth is thawing

-listen for those who lie dormant below.
+and listen for those who lie sleeping below.

 Clear last year’s bracken from around your heart.